tranduyhung/joomla-framework-demo-wordpress-plugin/README.md

 ## Usage

-Go to your WordPress plugin and activate the plugin, its main menu item is shown in the WordPress menu as `JFD`.
+Go to your WordPress admin and activate the plugin, its main menu item is shown in the WordPress menu as `JFD`.